Praveen-R-22/SENTIMENT-ANALYSIS-Model---Deploy-using-AWS-Services-or-Hugging-Face/README.md

 # **Sentiment Analysis Model - Deploy using AWS Services or Hugging Face**

 ## **Project Overview**
-The goal of this project is to deploy a machine learning or deep learning-based sentiment analysis model, utilizing AWS services to make it available as a web application.
+The goal of this project is to deploy a fine tuned sentiment analysis model, utilizing AWS services to make it available as a web application.
 The application will enable users to input text and receive sentiment predictions on whether the sentiment is **Positive**, **Negative**, or **Neutral**.
-This project incorporates fine-tuned sentiment analysis models, AWS EC2, S3, RDS, and web deployment using Streamlit or Gradio.
+This project incorporates fine-tuned sentiment analysis models, AWS EC2, S3, RDS, and web deployment using Streamlit.

 ---